 Employer-sponsored retirement plans are essential tools for anybody who wants to plan for retirement.
 But it can take some know-how and finesses to get the most out of your 401(k)s and other accounts.
 Blooom will analyze your retirement accounts for free, and if you become a paying client, work to reduce hidden investment fees and help optimize your choice of funds based on your retirement goals.
 It’s one of the top retirement planning tools on the market.

 Fundrise is a low-cost investment platform for web and mobile that’s specifically designed for real estate investors.
 And it’s not just an app, either — it’s a professional investment guidance service.
 Professionals look at thousands of real estate opportunities across the country and help you diversify your portfolio and keep an eye on site progress at your investment properties, all at the same time.

 Whether you have an employer-backed retirement account or a personal Roth IRA, there’s a good chance you manage it through Fidelity.
 Using the mobile and web app, it’s easy to watch your accounts grow or make additional one-time investments in your future as often as you can afford to do so.

 Bank of America

-Bank of America, as the name suggests, “B of A” is one of the biggest financial institutions in the country.
-And they’ve recently upped their game for savings and checking account holders by adding a “Keep the Change” feature to their account apps.
+Bank of America, as the name suggests, “B of A” is one of the biggest financial institutions in the country and one the best private banks for high net worth individuals.
+They cater to all demographics and they’ve recently upped their game for savings and checking account holders by adding a “Keep the Change” feature to their account apps.
 This program rounds up your purchases to a whole-dollar amount and saves these small amounts as deposits to your savings account.